-To find out which characters are allowed or prohibited in various fields, please refer to Appendix A: Allowed names.
+To find out which characters are allowed or prohibited in various fields, please refer to section Allowed names.

 Firewall name This name is used in alarm e-mails sent to the administrator and is displayed in the firewall's main window.
 It can also be used as the DNS name of the captive portal if it has been enabled and the option "Use firewall name or certificate CN as FQDN" has been selected.
+The maximum supported length of the firewall name is 127 characters.
 Firewall language (logs) Choice of language, limited to French and English .
 This language is used for logs, syslog and the CLI configuration.
 Keyboard (console) Type of keyboard that the firewall supports.
 5 layouts are available: English , French , Italian , Polish , Swiss .

-Cryptographic settings
+Cruptographic settings